Batch compress images on Mac with folders, Finder, Raycast, monitoring, or Shortcuts. Compare setup, automation, Pro needs, and safe output options.

 The simplest batch approach.
 Drag an entire folder from Finder into the Zipic window — every image inside gets compressed using your current preset.

-Zipic processes all supported formats in the folder simultaneously: JPEG, PNG, WebP, HEIC, GIF, and (with Pro) AVIF, TIFF, ICNS, PDF, JPEG-XL.
+Zipic processes all supported formats in the folder simultaneously: JPEG, PNG, WebP, HEIC, GIF, and (with Pro) AVIF, TIFF, ICNS, PDF, JPEG-XL, SVG, APNG.

 Tips: